andabove/code-guidelines/README.md

 # Pull requests

 When creating a pull request, the title must follow the same as the git commit conventions but must always have a scope attached and then the description to be an overall review of what has changed

+# Misc

+## Alternative text

+> Alternative text, or alt text, is read out by screen readers or displayed if an image does not load or if images have been switched off.

+All images, except decorative images, must have alt text that:

+- tells people what information the image provides
+- describes the content and function of the image
+- is specific, meaningful and concise

+Use normal punctuation, like commas and full stops, so the text is easy to read and understand.

+Do not:

+- include the name of the photographer or person who created the image
+- start with ‘Image of’, ‘Graphic of’ or ‘Photo of’
+- repeat information from the page
+- include extra information not on the page